Manual Muscle Testing (MMT Grades)

-Manual muscle testing (MMT Testing) is the most common method by which clinicians evaluate muscle strength.
+Manual muscle testing grading system (MMT Testing) is the most common method used by clinicians to evaluate muscles strength.

 MMT utilizes a standardized grading system that is determined by the ability of the tested muscle act against gravity or against resistance applied by the examiner.